 County region and of New Hampshire generally.
-These barriers include the combination of high rental rates (median rent of \$1,394 for a two-bedroom apartment in Strafford County, an increase of 29% over the last five years) and continuing extremely low vacancy rates in the rental housing market (currently, well under 1% vacancy statewide).
-These data were taken from New Hampshire Housing Finance Authority's 2021 Rental Survey Report.
+These barriers include the combination of high rental rates (median rent of \$1,394 for a two-bedroom apartment in Strafford County, with an annual increase in monthly median rent of 5.7%) and continuing extremely low vacancy rates in the rental housing market (currently, well under 0.3% vacancy statewide).
+These data were taken from New Hampshire Housing Finance Authority's 2022 Rental Survey Report.

-In PY 2022, the City of Rochester plans to continue its ongoing partnerships with regional public service agencies, such as the Community Action Partnership of Strafford County and the SHARE Fund, to address these continuing barriers to affordable housing.
-In addition, the City of Rochester's Community Development Division plans to continue to coordinate with the Rochester Housing Authority to identify potential funding sources for permanent supportive housing and public housing projects.
+In PY 2023, the City of Rochester plans to continue its ongoing partnerships with regional public service agencies, such as the Community Action Partnership of Strafford County and the SHARE Fund, to address these continuing barriers to affordable housing.
+In addition, the City of Rochester's Community Development Division plans to continue to coordinate with the Rochester Housing Authority to identify potential funding sources for permanent supportive housing and public housing projects